the-turing-way/the-turing-way/book/website/afterword/data-usage-statement.md

 (data-usage)=
 # TTW Book Data Usage

-We want to collect data on the reach and findability of _The Turing Way_ book.
+We want to understand and optimise the use, geographical reach, and findability of _The Turing Way_ book.
+It is possible through information such as how many people currently use the book, which chapters are they interested in, from which countries are they able to access our resources or where we are not currently findable or accessible.
+Therefore, we are collecting some data on our website activities, which we describe in this document.

-For example, data on website traffic helps with reporting impact.
+For example, we are keen to understand data on website traffic as it helps with assessing and reporting impact through different channels.
 Data on search terms people use to find the website can help us understand readers' needs and preferences.
 With this knowledge we can better tailor our content to be useful.